-The Professional Resource Office (PRO) provides guidance, support, and information to students on professionalism issues.
-The PRO supports students in the development of strong, positive professional practices with peers, faculty, patients and the broader community through effective communication and conflict management.
+The Learning Environment Office (LEO) provides guidance, support, and information to students on professionalism issues and challenges they may face in the learning environment.
+The LEO supports students in the development of strong, positive professional practices with peers, faculty, patients and the broader community through effective communication and conflict management.

-- Professionalism concerns may be reported directly to the Clerkship Director, the PRO liaisons or in the student evaluations of the clerkship, site, and faculty. - The Professionalism Conduct Comment Form is an additional on-line mechanism for students to report any concerns, including those about supervision, across the four-year curriculum.
-This mechanism ensures confidentiality and is collected directly by the PRO. - A professionalism lanyard card with a PRO QR code for direct, real time reporting of exemplary examples of professionalism or concerning professionalism/mistreatment behaviors has been distributed to each student.
+- Professionalism concerns may be reported directly to the course director, the LEO liaisons or in the student evaluations of the clerkship, site, and faculty, which links to the LEO form. - The Learning Environment Feedback Form is an online mechanism for students to report any concerns, including those about supervision, across the four-year curriculum.
+This mechanism ensures confidentiality and is collected directly by the LEO and allows the student to track their report through the process to action. - A professionalism lanyard card with a LEO QR code for direct, real-time reporting of exemplary examples of professionalism or concerning professionalism/mistreatment behaviors has been distributed to each student.

-The University of Arizona College of Medicine - Phoenix is committed to creating and maintaining an environment free of discrimination, harassment, and retaliation that is unlawful or prohibited by university policy.
+The University of Arizona College of Medicine - Phoenix (COM-P) is committed to creating and maintaining an environment free of discrimination, harassment, and retaliation that is unlawful or prohibited by university policy.
 Please see the Reporting Mistreatment or Harassment of Medical Students Policy, the Anti-Harassment and Nondiscrimination Policy and the Professionalism Policy for additional information.
 In addition, professional attributes are expected of all students.
 These attributes are within the Teacher Learner Compact Policy.